GloriaColmenares/academic-kickstart/content/publication/biofuels/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Pilot Biofuels plant.
-Salazar, 2012.'
+  caption: 'Biofuels pilot plant (Salazar, 2012).'
   focal_point: ""
   preview_only: false